What is the Center for an Informed Public?

 In July 2019, the John S. and James L. Knight Foundation made a $50 million investment to develop a new field of research around technology’s impact on democracy, including $5 million for the University of Washington to launch what would become the Center for an Informed Public.
 Other funding sources include UW and the William and Flora Hewlett Foundation.
 The CIP regularly pursues funding opportunities to help fund its projects.
 Since the center’s launch, funders have included, among others, Microsoft, the National Science Foundation, Craig Newmark Philanthropies, the Institute for Museum and Library Services, the Election Trust Initiative and UW’s iSchool, Technology & Social Change Group and Population Health Initiative.

-• Interested in financially supporting the CIP’s work and mission?
+- Interested in financially supporting the CIP’s work and mission?
 We welcome support from individual donors, family foundations, institutional funders and corporate partners who understand the urgency of fostering an informed society.
-Contact us for more information.
+Contact us for more information or make an online donation.

 Is the CIP a factchecking organization?